JosunLP/Social-graphics-library.info/docs/basic_call.md

 ## The basic generator call

-The static function `generator` is used to generate a graphic called on the class `SocialGraphicsLibrary`:
+The static function `generator` is used to generate a graphic called on the class `SGL`:

 ```
-new SocialGraphicsLibrary
+new SGL
     .generator(
       teamName,
       mode,